feikede/lnd-invoice-management/README.md

 # Invoice settled notification

 This is sent to your callback_uri when the invoice is paid.
+The data in lnd_invoice_data may change with different lnd releases.
+May check docs here: https://lightning.engineering/api-docs/api/lnd/lightning/subscribe-invoices/index.html

 ```
 POST / HTTP/1.1